thermalogic/PyRankine/step4/README.md

 What is the solution?
 Hard-coded Calculation Order?
 No, It is not the general solution.

-In the example codes, We provide one simple general solution:
+In the example codes, we provide one simple general solution:

-* the method `fdot` in every components with the method `cycledot` in the `rankine_cycle.py`
+* the method `fdot` in every component with the method `cycledot` in the `rankine_cycle.py`

 If you are interested in solutions based on mathematical models,it is advisable to refer to general circuit analysis methods used in [SPICE](http://bwrcs.eecs.berkeley.edu/Classes/IcBook/SPICE/)